Towards zero-emission electricity generation

 Nuclear power plays a crucial role in electricity generation in Finland and in achieving zero-emission targets.
 Currently, approximately 33 per cent of Finland’s electricity generation is produced with nuclear power.
-In the future, nuclear power is estimated to make up almost 45 per cent of Finland’s power generation.

 The IPCC climate report has raised a great deal of debate about nuclear power once again.
 Nuclear power and hydropower are currently the most important forms of emission-free electricity production.
 For example, approximately 50 per cent of Europe’s emission-free electricity production is generated with nuclear power.
 One of the key arguments for building more nuclear power facilities is that it will facilitate the achievement of climate targets.

 The construction of a permanent repository for nuclear waste is on the home stretch